learn-co-curriculum/react-hooks-react-app-example/README.md

 ## index.js

-The "entry point" into our application &mdash; the first JavaScript code that will run when our app starts up &mdash; is in the `src/index.js` file.
+The "entry point" into our application — the first JavaScript code that will run when our app starts up — is in the `src/index.js` file.
 Open that file up in your text editor.
 Inside, you'll see something like this:

 ```jsx